RobinClaesson/SimulateFootball/README.md

 This is how many times all teams got every placement in the league, and also their averagement placement.

 ### Tables From Record Seasons.txt and Matches From Record Seasons.txt
-This is the leagu table / all the matches from the seasons that holds a record in Simulations Stats.txt.
+This is the league table / all the matches from the seasons that holds a record in Simulations Stats.txt.
 Its sorted by season number.

 ## How does it work?